Funeral Costs in Montana: What Families Pay in 2026

 Frequently Asked Questions

-How much does a funeral cost in Montana?
+What does a typical Montana funeral cost in 2026?

-Yes.
-In Montana, direct cremation ($1,600) can save families $5,500 or more compared to a traditional funeral with burial ($7,100 plus cemetery costs).
-The cremation rate in Montana is currently 72%, above the national average of approximately 60%.
+Direct cremation in Montana starts around $1,600; a traditional funeral with burial averages $7,100, not counting the cemetery plot or vault.
+That is a difference of at least $5,500 for most families.
+With Montana's cremation rate at 72% (above the national rate of about 60%), cremation providers in the state are competitive.
 Mountain states often have more dispersed populations, which can mean fewer funeral home options in rural areas — making price comparison especially important.

 What are my consumer rights at Montana funeral homes?